swarnaisu/COMS-579-NLP/README.md

 # COMS-579-NLP

-To run the project, please follow the steps I've included below.
+To run the project, please follow the steps included below.

 ## Installation

-To install dependencies required for this project, run the following command in your terminal or command prompt:
+To install the dependencies required for this project, run the following command in your terminal or command prompt:

 ```bash
 pip install -r requirements.txt